masonmedia-projects/decentral/README.md

 4. Class order conventions:

-    - With layout elements classes generally proceed in the same order (with some variation depending on when edits were made or if certain individual elements needed specific treatment):
+    - With layout elements, classes generally proceed in the same order (with some variation depending on when edits were made or if certain individual elements needed specific treatment):
         - structural element (`.container, .row, .column`)
         - height (`.min-500`)
         - alignment (bootstrap flexbox alignment classes)